joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

     Write-Host -ForegroundColor Green -Object "Copy this: $certhumbprint - The Thumbprint is needed for the DSCDeploy.ps1 script"

-Copy the Thumbprint _(if you do this manually, make sure it is the Thumbprint of the certificate, not the Trusted Root CA certificate)_, we will need that later.
+Copy the Thumbprint _(if you do this manually, make sure it is the Thumbprint of the certificate, not the Trusted Root CA certificate)_; we will need that later.

 Run the following to add the certificate to the 'Trusted Root Authorities' of the server.

 #### Setup a Group Managed Service Account

-This is the account we will use to run WebJEA under, it can be a normal Active Directory user account if you feel more comfortable or want to assign permissions to.
+This is the account we will use to run WebJEA under; it can be a normal Active Directory user account if you feel more comfortable or want to assign permissions to.

-In this guide, I am using a Normal AD service account, because I am using Azure Active Directory Domain Services as my Domain Controller and GMSA are not currently supported.
-I have also seen some scripts, require the ability to create and read user-specific files, however, it's always good to follow best practices where possible.
+In this guide, I am using a Normal AD service account because I am using Azure Active Directory Domain Services as my Domain Controller, and GMSA are not currently supported.
+I have also seen some scripts require the ability to create and read user-specific files.
+However, it's always good to follow best practices where possible.

 _Note: Group Managed Services accounts automatically renew and update the passwords for the accounts, they allow for additional security, you can read more about them here:_ [_Group Managed Service Accounts Overview_](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview "Group Managed Service Accounts Overview")_._